arselt/arseltcom/pages/experience.md

 #### Platzi Master

-* In-depth technical and soft skills program for software developers based on first-hand experience.
+* Platzi Master (January 2022 - July 2022): Selected for an intensive program focused on both technical and soft skills, where I worked on advanced frontend development challenges, collaborated on real-world projects, refining technical expertise and professional abilities.

 #### Platzi

 **80+ approved courses**
-* Built several web apps, using package managers as NPM, CSS and HTML (SASS & PUG) Preprocessors and ReactJS.
+* Supported the community by assisting peers through comments, sharing documentation, and providing tailored solutions.
-* Worked with 20+ Static Web Pages (HTML, CSS).
-Using Photoshop, Lightroom, Adobe XD, Figma for the Designing Process and Git as a version control system.
+* Built 20+ web applications and pages using HTML, CSS, JavaScript, React, and Git, with a focus on best development practices.
 * Platzi English Academy
 * Blockchain Learning Path